hcsalmon1/TypeGo/README.md

 **Q. Does TypeGo have a Language Server?**

-I has decent syntax highlighting in VSCode.
+It has decent syntax highlighting in VSCode.
 You can also enable conversion on save using the "Run on Save" extension in VSCode.
 You then put this in your settings.json:

 `json
   "emeraldwalk.runonsave": {